 You might also Like

-A 22 page download with step by step instructions with screen prints to help you set your profile up in both the USA and the UK.
+A 22 page download with step by step instructions.
+Including screen prints to help you set your author profile in both the USA and the UK.

 Yes, you need both if you are selling globally.